sy2002/QNICE-FPGA/vhdl/cpu_pipeline/README.md

 Test coverage:

-* `cpu_test.asm` fails first at 0x0149, which is approximately 6% of the whole test.
+* `test2.asm` fails first at 0x0149, which is approximately 6% of the whole test.

 Pipeline statistics (when reading from 0x0149):